tvdboom/ATOM/docs_sources/api/models/lgb.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basemodel.py#L789">[source]</a>
 </span>
 </div>
-Train the estimator on the complete dataset.
-In some cases it might be desirable to use the complete dataset to train a final model.
+In some cases it might be desirable to use all available data to train a final model.
 Note that doing this means that the estimator can no longer be evaluated on the test set.
-The newly retrained estimator will replace the `estimator` attribute and is logged to any active mlflow experiment.
-Since the estimator changed, all the model's prediction attributes are reset.
+The newly retrained estimator will replace the `estimator` attribute.
+If there is an active mlflow experiment, a new run is started with the name `[model_name]_full_train`.
+Since the estimator changed, the model is [cleared](#clear).
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>